Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Fitzroy has 36 active public transport stops, offering a mix of light rail and bus services.
-These stops are served by 33 individual routes, collectively facilitating 14,675 weekly passenger trips.
-The area's transport accessibility is rated excellent, with residents typically residing 130 meters from the nearest stop.
-As a predominantly residential zone, most residents commute outward.
-Cars remain the primary mode of transportation at 41%, followed by walking (24%) and cycling (10%).
+Fitzroy has 36 operational public transport stops offering a mix of light rail and bus services.
+These stops are served by 33 unique routes, facilitating 14,675 weekly passenger trips in total.
+Transport accessibility is rated highly, with residents typically situated 130 meters from the nearest stop.
+As a predominantly residential area, most commuters travel outward.
+The car remains the primary mode of transport at 41%, followed by walking at 24% and cycling at 10%.
 Vehicle ownership averages 0.4 per dwelling, lower than the regional average.

-According to the 2021 Census, 53.5% of residents work from home, which may be influenced by COVID-19 conditions.
-Service frequency across all routes averages 2,096 trips daily, equating to approximately 407 weekly trips per individual stop.
+According to the 2021 Census, a significant 53.5% of residents work from home, which may be influenced by COVID-19 conditions.
+On average, there are 2,096 trips daily across all routes, equating to approximately 407 weekly trips per individual stop.

 Frequently Asked Questions - Transport